torvalds/linux/Documentation/filesystems/path-lookup.md

 "`lookup_fast()`" which only looks in the dcache, but will ask the filesystem to revalidate the result if it is that sort of filesystem.
-If that doesn't get a good result, it calls "`lookup_slow()`" which takes the `i_mutex`, rechecks the cache, and then asks the filesystem to find a definitive answer.
+If that doesn't get a good result, it calls "`lookup_slow()`" which takes `i_rwsem`, rechecks the cache, and then asks the filesystem to find a definitive answer.
 Each of these will call `follow_managed()` (as described below) to handle any mount points.